Execution of Charles I: Execution

-Just before 2 p.m., Colonel Hacker called Charles to the scaffold.
+Just before 2 pm, Colonel Hacker called Charles to the scaffold.
 Charles came through the window of the Banqueting Hall to the scaffold in what Herbert described as "the saddest sight England ever saw".
-Charles saw the crowd and realised that the barrier of guards prevented the crowd from hearing any speech he would make, so he addressed his speech to Juxon and the regicide Matthew Thomlinson—the former of whom recorded the speech in shorthand.
-He declared his innocence from the crimes parliament accused him of, his faithfulness to Christianity and that Parliament had been the cause of all the wars before him.
-He called himself "a martyr of the people"—claiming he would be killed for their rights.
+Charles saw the crowd and realised that the barrier of guards prevented the crowd from hearing any speech he would make, so he addressed his speech to Juxon and the regicide Matthew Thomlinson, the former of whom recorded the speech in shorthand.
+He declared that he was innocent of the crimes of which he was accused, that he was faithful to Christianity, and that it was Parliament that had been the cause of the wars leading up to his execution.
+He called himself "a martyr of the people" — one who would die for their rights.

 Charles asked Juxon for his silk nightcap to put on, so that the executioner would not be troubled by his hair.
 He turned to Juxon and declared he "would go from a corruptible crown to an incorruptible crown"—claiming his perceived righteous place in Heaven.
-Charles gave Juxon his George, sash, and cloak—uttering one cryptic word: "remember".
+Charles gave Juxon his George, sash and cloak—uttering one cryptic word: "remember".
 Charles laid his neck out on the block and asked the executioner to wait for his signal to behead him.
 A moment passed and Charles gave the signal; the executioner beheaded him in one clean blow.

-The executioner silently held up Charles' head to the spectators.
+The executioner silently held up Charles's head to the spectators.
 He did not utter the customary cry of "Behold the head of a traitor!" either from inexperience or fear of identification.
 According to the royalist Philip Henry, the crowd let out a loud groan—a 17-year-old Henry writing of "such a groan [...] as I never heard before and I desire I may never hear again"—though such a groan is not reported by any other contemporary account of the execution.
-The executioner dropped the king's head into the crowd and the soldiers swarmed around it, dipping their handkerchiefs in his blood and cutting off locks of his hair.
+The executioner dropped the King's head into the crowd and the soldiers swarmed around it, dipping their handkerchiefs in his blood and cutting off locks of his hair.
 The body was then put in a coffin and covered with black velvet.
-It was temporarily placed in the king's former 'lodging chamber' within Whitehall.
+It was temporarily placed in the King's former 'lodging chamber' within Whitehall.